bbux-dev/datacraft/docs/historic/SCHEMAS.md

             "subdir/example2.csv"
           ]
         },
-        "configref": {
+        "config_ref": {
           "type": "string",
-          "description": "Name of configref to use to populate config for this field", "examples": ["tabs_config", "common_csv_config"]
+          "description": "Name of config_ref to use to populate config for this field", "examples": ["tabs_config", "common_csv_config"]
         },
         "headers": {